If you are trying to learn French conjugation for the first time or you started not quite a long time ago, then this is for you.

 There are 3 groups of verbs

 The first and second group verbs are regular.
-The third group of verbs are irregular.
+Third-group verbs are irregular.
 You will need to put in more effort here to be able to use them confidently.

 a.
 Recognizing 1st Group Verbs In French